mpv-player/mpv/DOCS/man/stats.rst

 Memory usage is approximate and does not reflect internal fragmentation.

+JS scripts memory reporting is disabled by default because collecting the data at the JS side has an overhead.
+It can be enabled by exporting the env var ``MPV_LEAK_REPORT=1`` before starting mpv, and will increase JS memory usage.

 If entries have ``/time`` and ``/cpu`` variants, the former gives the real time (monotonic clock), while the latter the thread CPU time (only if the corresponding pthread API works and is supported).